codechefmarc/localist_drupal/README.md

 Migrations used for this Localist module follow the standard Drupal migration YML structure with a few small changes noted below.
 If you are new to the migration API, a great resource is [31 days of Drupal migrations](https://understanddrupal.com/courses/31-days-of-migrations/).

-To create your own migrations, create a custom module with a `migrations` directory under the root of the custom module, and create migration `yml` files in that directory that follow a similar structure to the examples provided.
+To create your own migrations, create a custom module.
+Create migration `yml` files in a `/migrations` directory under the root of the custom module that follow a similar structure to the examples provided.
 Examples are located at `localist_drupal/migrations`.

 Enable the custom module, and then enter the migration `id` into the Localist settings form in the appropriate field.
 For example, if it is an events migration, enter the machine name into the "Event Migration" field and save the settings.
 The group migration can also be overridden (see below) and there are also dependency migrations (that will get imported before events - for example Localist filters into a taxonomy vocabulary).